tertiarycourses/TkinterTraining/README.md

 # Python GUI Development with Tkinter Training
+## by [Tertiary Infotech Pte.
+Ltd] (https://www.tertiarycourses.com.sg/)

-This is the exercise files used for [Python GUI Development with Tkinter Trainings](https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html)  <a target="_blank" href="https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html">Python GUI Development with Tkinter Training</a> course by <a target="_blank" title="Adult Learning Courses in Singapore" href="https://www.tertiarycourses.com.sg/">Tertiary Infotech Pte.
-Ltd.</a>
+This are the exercise files used for [Python GUI Development with Tkinter Trainings](https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html) course.

 The course outline can be found in